 L’Enfant’s plan drew its ideas from several of the great cities of Europe, including Christopher Wren’s plan for the rebuilding of London after the Great Fire of 1666.
-But his plan was also revolutionary in a number of ways.
+But his plan was also revolutionary in many ways.
 The first of these was his plan for the National Mall.

-L’Enfant designed the area between the capitol building and the president’s house as a public garden, open to all.
-No gates, no barriers, no rules for admission.
+L’Enfant designed the area between the Capitol Building and the president’s house as a public garden, open to all.
+No gates, no barriers, and no rules for admission.
 Everyone was welcome at the geographic center of the nation.
 Now, that doesn’t sound too revolutionary to us today, but at the time, it was a shockingly democratic idea, and it demonstrates how this Frenchman envisioned the promise of America.

 Today, if you stand at the base of the Washington Monument, which is visually and geographically at the center of the Mall, you’ll notice that it’s on a small hill.
-In fact, it’s only about 30 feet above sea level.
-But it’s a remnant of the original landscape.
+It’s only about 30 feet above sea level, but it’s a remnant of the original landscape.
 Between there and the White House—less than a mile to the north—was the Tiber Creek.
 It stretched from there most of the way to Capitol Hill, where it turned into a rocky, small stream.
 It was surrounded on both sides by wetlands, flowering trees, and meadows where the locals grazed their livestock.